 The organization that makes Omega XL is Great Healthworks.
 They are a US-based company with their head office located in Florida.
 It was founded by (and is currently run by) CEO Ken Mears.

-The company also creates other supplements such as “Probiotic XL”, and “Strong Heart” which have received mixed reviews.
+The company also creates other supplements such as “Probiotic XL”, and “Strong Heart” which have received positive reviews.

 How Does Omega XL Work?